 Let me break that down even further:

-When it comes to Remy Hair, there ’s cuticle.
+When it comes to Remy Hair, there’s a cuticle.
 The cuticles are not stripped and remain aligned in one direction to ensure the hair extension does not tangle or matte (if processed properly).

 Remy hair looks more natural due to the tedious process that the hair goes through to get into remy form.
 It has a smoother, shinier, and healthier appearance.

-Hold the bottom of your hair, wet your fingers and run them up the strands, if you will feel a slight friction, then you would have true Remy Hair.
+Hold the bottom of your hair, wet your fingers, and run them up the strands, if you will feel slight friction, then you would have true Remy Hair.
 And If it feels smooth going down and going up, that means the cuticles have been removed.

 Pretty cool right?